 Startup Firm Faira Promises More than it Delivers

-Yep.
-Free.
+Wait.
+“Free” is an option?
+Yes, free.
 F-R-E-E. Nada.
 Zilch.
 Nothin’.
-You pay them zero and Faira helps you sell your home.
-They get their fee from the buyer.
+You pay them zero and Faira helps you sell your home, including an MLS listing.
+Dig deeper and you’ll learn they get all their money, a “platform fee,” from the buyer and out of the sale price.
 Wow.
 That is a really good deal.
-Honestly, it sounds like a deal too good to be true.
+Honestly, it sounds too good to be true.

 Faira Services are FREE to the Seller!